marktheunissen/alpr-raspi/README.md

 A set of services written in Go for running [OpenALPR](https://github.com/openalpr/openalpr) on the Raspberry Pi.
 These are written in such a way that they add missing functionality to the open source version of OpenALPR (e.g. multiple detection threads).

 The application is broken up into microservices, so that a cluster of Raspberry Pis could be effeciently used to increase the detection rate on a single camera.
-For example, you might want more detection threads running and so dedicate more CPU to detection.
+For example, you might have a very busy roadway, and thus want more detection threads running by horizontally scaling the number of `plate_detector` instances across many Raspberry Pis.

 ## Local development Mac OSX